katzenpost/katzenpost/drafts/decoy_traffic.rst

 which means that more decoy traffic can be used so lower per hop delay is used, while still maintaining the desired mix entropy.

-Decoy traffic loops are used by mixes to detect active attacks, such as *n-1* attacks [HEARTBEAT03]_.
+Decoy traffic loops are used by mixes to detect *n-1* attacks [HEARTBEAT03]_.
 This means that decoy traffic serves a dual purpose as it is detecting *n-1* attacks while contributing entropy to the mixes where the loop decoy traffic messages are routed, as well.

 Decoy traffic also contributes to sender and/or receiver